 Three questions that can help

-Your student should ask, at least once each semester, “Am I on track to graduate?”
-What new information does your student have now, one semester since he previously asked this question?
+Your student should ask, at least once each semester, ”Am I on track to graduate?”
+What new information does your student have now, one semester since they previously asked this question?

 It may be helpful for your student to break this ”on track” question down into three separate components.
 It will be less overwhelming to determine the answer.

 - Am I on track with my all-college or general education requirements?
-By consulting the catalog and degree audit, your student should be able to see his progress toward completing these requirements.
-If he isn’t sure, he should consult his academic advisor.
+By consulting the catalog and degree audit, your student should be able to see progress toward completing these requirements.
+If your student isn’t sure, they should consult an academic advisor.

 - Am I on track with my GPA?
-It is important that your student begin early in his college career to track, and protect, his GPA.
-He should remember that this is an average of all of his grades.
-Early in his career, with fewer grades to average, one good (or poor) grade can make a significant change in GPA.
+It is important that your student begin early in their college career to track, and protect, their GPA.
+They should remember that this is an average of all grades.
+Early in their career, with fewer grades to average, one good (or poor) grade can make a significant change in GPA.
 As your student accumulates many grades over several years, each individual grade will move the needle less (in either direction).
-If your student does not pay attention to his GPA in his early years, and it is weak, it is going to be more difficult to pull it up later.
-Students may complete all other requirements for graduation, but if their GPA is subpar, they cannot graduate and will need to take additional courses, and do well, to pull it up to the required level.
+If your student does not pay attention to their GPA in the early years, and it is weak, it is going to be more difficult to pull it up later.
+Students may complete all other requirements for graduation, but if their GPA is sub-par, they cannot graduate and will need to take additional courses, and do well, to pull it up to the required level.

 Students who begin early in their college career to use the information provided by the college, to track their progress, and to ask important questions when they are unsure, are much less likely to have difficulty staying on track and graduating in their anticipated timeframe.
-Encourage your student to be proactive and “in the know” to ensure that he will be receiving his diploma as planned.
+Encourage your student to be proactive and ”in the know” to ensure that they will be receiving a diploma as planned.